 Key Stage 3

 During Key Stage 3 students will continue to build upon the foundation of the primary school curriculum and we will continue to embed the skills of reading, writing, speaking and listening, critical thinking and literacy.
 An understanding of the power of communication and what we can do with it in its various forms is nurtured as students are encouraged to read for pleasure and analysis.
-Students examine ‘big ideas’ about society, morality, relationships and representations through increasingly sophisticated and mature content.
+Students examine ‘big ideas’ about society, morality, relationships, prejudice, discrimination and representations through increasingly sophisticated and mature content.
 A thematic approach to texts across the Key Stage is used to explore: novels, plays, poetry and non-fiction.
 From year 7, students develop analytical thinking using the questions: ‘What is the writer communicating?
 How is the writer using language?
 Why might the writer have chosen to use language in this way?
 These questions facilitate the evaluation of a writer’s methods, allowing students to structure responses to texts in essay form.
-Alongside this, students continue to develop their knowledge and understanding of writing skills and explore how to craft writing to suit particular audiences and purposes.
+Alongside this, students continue to develop their knowledge and understanding of writing skills and explore how to craft writing to suit particular audiences and purposes, as well as enjoying opportunities to write their own poetry, narratives and non-fiction pieces.

 Key Stage 4

-All students study English Language and English Literature to GCSE, with some students having the additional opportunity to also prepare for a Functional Skills qualification, if this is suitable for their needs as part of the extra English provision.
+All students study English Language and English Literature to GCSE, with some students having the additional opportunity to also prepare for a Functional Skills qualification, if this is suitable for their needs, as part of the extra English provision.
 Students build upon the knowledge and skills already gained to further sharpen and hone their understanding of the subject.
-Through carefully crafted tasks, students develop a deeper understanding of how writers use language, structure and form to shape their ideas across a range of texts including: The Sign of the Four, Romeo and Juliet, Love and Relationships Poetry and An Inspector Calls.
+Through carefully crafted tasks, students develop a deeper understanding of how writers use language, structure and form to shape their ideas across a range of texts including: A Christmas Carol, Romeo and Juliet, Love and Relationships Poetry and An Inspector Calls.
 In the study of literature, independent analysis and evaluation of the ‘big ideas’ are built upon from the Key Stage 3 curriculum as students are encouraged to continue to be independent thinkers and ask questions about intentions, context and concepts.
-Methods such as language and structure and how readers respond to them and writers manipulate them, are revisited throughout the two years as understanding grows.
+Methods, such as language and structure, and how readers respond to them and writers manipulate them, are revisited throughout the two years as understanding grows.
+Students are encouraged to recognise texts as conscious constructs and how then we as readers can respond to and be challenged by the ideas within them- particularly exploring the relevance in our own lives.
 Students will actively read and write fiction and non-fiction across the course using a plethora of stimulus, including: world issues, literature and photographs.
+Throughout, students are encouraged to reflect on how these skills will be part of both their adult and working lives.

 Key Stage 5